aimhubio/aim/README.md

 Aim comes installed with a number of default logging apps:

-- Logs Discovery App - an app that allows to log and observe all.
+- Base App - a basic generic log exploration and the logging primitives
 - AI Experiment Tracking Apps - a collection of apps that log machine learning experiments for most of the ML frameworks.
 - AI Systems Tracing and Debugging Apps - a combination of variety of apps that log from langchain to llamaindex traces all in one place.